brendanpshea/mimi_vs_math/GAME_SPEC.md

 Mimi vs. Math is a browser-based, Zelda-style top-down adventure game built with **JavaScript + Phaser.js**.
 Mimi the cat explores a whimsical world, encounters enemies, and defeats them by answering math questions.
-The game targets **middle-grade players (ages 9–12)** and focuses on multiplication, division, and fractions.
+The game targets **elementary and middle-grade players (ages 6–13)** and covers addition, subtraction, multiplication, division, fractions, decimals, and mixed challenge content across five regions.

 ---